ERIK, Office of Research Compliance, Revised 02/04/2026

 The RIO will work with the dean of the college of the potential respondent(s).
 If a faculty respondent has an appointment in more than one college, the RIO will inform the dean of the college, or the department chair, of the faculty respondent’s tenure initiating unit.

-If a complaint is received that does not name a specific respondent, (e.g., if the allegations are related to specific figures in a published paper), the RIO will determine during the preliminary assessment, to the extent possible, the roles and responsibilities of the individuals involved in the questioned research in order to name a respondent.
-In the absence of a specific named respondent and any credible information to assign individual responsibilities, the RIO may identify potential respondents as the senior and/or corresponding author and the first author of the publication.
-In such cases, the individual(s) who may be responsible for the potential research misconduct in question will be determined during the inquiry.
+If a complaint is received that does not name a specific respondent, (e.g., if the allegations are related to specific figures in a published paper), the RIO will determine during the assessment, to the extent possible, the roles and responsibilities of the individuals involved in the questioned research in order to name a respondent.
+In the absence of a specific named respondent and any credible information to assign individual responsibilities, the RIO may identify potential respondents as the senior and/or corresponding author and the first author of the publication, or the PI as defined on the ePA 005 for a grant or other agreement.
+In such cases, the individual(s) who may be responsible for the potential research misconduct in

 The Policy provides certain rights to Complainants throughout a research misconduct proceeding.
 Specifically, the Complainant: